tellor-io/dataSpecs/README.md

 [<img src="./public/telegram.png" width="24" height="24">](https://t.me/tellor)
 [<img src="./public/discord.png" width="24" height="24">](https://discord.gg/g99vE5Hb)

-Check out our issues log here on Github or feel free to reach out anytime [info@tellor.io](mailto:info@tellor.io)
+Check out our issues log here on Github or feel free to reach out anytime [info@tellor.io](mailto:info@tellor.io).

 # Disclaimer

 This is just a guide.
 Tellor is decentralized, as with the voting, so nothing is promised.
-Mine or use the data at your own risk
+Mine or use the data at your own risk.

 Any API examples are only examples and not an endorsement.
-It is the reporter's job to find valid data sources
+It is the reporter's job to find valid data sources.

 Work in a collaborative manner on discord.
 If a value is a little stale or a slightly off, be sure to just ping reminders to update or get it off.
-It's hard to say what is or is not a good value unless it's painfully obvious, so as the system continues to work out the tweaks, please keep a wide margin of error before starting disputes
+It's hard to say what is or is not a good value unless it's painfully obvious, so as the system continues to work out the tweaks, please keep a wide margin of error before starting disputes.

 It's hard to say "if 10% off" or any hard line value.
 Sometimes ETH moves 10% in 5 minutes, so both could be valid.
 You really have to use judgement, and even more so you have to realize that disputes are handled by a community consensus, not some formula.